redis/redis-rcp/RCP11.md

 with the following special characteristics:

 * Double linked skiplist, so that it's possible to traverse elements sequentially in both directions.
 We already use a similar trick for sorted sets.
-* Each skiplist node is actually a **macro node**, composed of 1000 stream messages.
+* Each skiplist node is actually a **macro node**, composed of 100-1000 (actual value configurable) stream messages.
 This is a fundamental point in order to reduce memory usage, make eviction of old messages very fast since the number of allocations is small even for millions of messages, and to also guarantee very fast seek times, since log(N) will be very small even with very large streams, so that seek will be effectively be constant time (even at 100 million messages we'll use 100k nodes).

-Each macro node would be composed of a single blob with all the messages and a contiguous *offset table* of unsigned 32 bit integers that locate each message.
-Something like the following:

-    struct macronode {
-        uint64_t initial_logical_offset;
-        uint32_t offsets_table[1000];
-        uint32_t num_messages;
-        char *messages;
-        struct macronode *previous;
-        struct macronode **forward; /* skiplist forward nodes. */ int skiplist_level;         /* number of forward pointers. */
-    };

-The use of 32 bit offsets is in order to avoid 64 bit pointers, and at the same time, to make the serialization of the structure into RDB files a simple copy operation (we can keep messages in little endian regardless of the architecture in use, a non-op in most systems).
-Messages up to 4GB should be enough for all usages.

-Note that the message size can always be obtained using the difference between two successive offsets.

-One problem with the above implementation is that a stream with just a few messages has a large memory overhead if we pre allocate the offsets table.
-However it is possible to handle this in a special way: if the stream is composed of a single node, we can reallocate the offsets table at each write, while starting from the second node we allocate it at creation time in order to save time.

-Nodes compression
+Macro nodes will be represented by [Listpacks](https://gist.github.com/antirez/66ffab20190ece8a7485bd9accfbc175).

+Public design process
 ---

-Because each node has many contiguous messages, compression of inner nodes (all the nodes but the currently *active* one, that can still be target for writes) can be a big win, so each node could also have an access time field.
-When we traverse the skiplist in order to access data, we could randomly check if a node is a good candidate for compression, and compress it on the fly, to decompress it on accesses.
-Nodes compression could allow to retain a lot more history for free.

-Public design process
---

 This Redis feature will be handled via a public design process: